ContosoBikeRental/BikeSharingSampleApp/README.md

     azds show-context
     ```

 1. We have to update some of our code with this host suffix.
-Open the `./chart/values.yaml` file and replace the occurrences of `<REPLACE_ME_WITH_HOST_SUFFIX>` in this file with the host suffix.
+Open the `./charts/values.yaml` file and replace the occurrences of `<REPLACE_ME_WITH_HOST_SUFFIX>` in this file with the host suffix.

-1. From the source repository's root folder, navigate to the `chart` folder:
+1. From the source repository's root folder, navigate to the `charts` folder:

     ```
-    cd chart
+    cd charts
     ```

 1. Run the app's API and Data services: